ibm-cloud-docs/bare-metal/troubleshooting_cannot_access_cPanel.md

 - Server name: https://servername:2083
 - Server IP address: https://youripaddress:2083

-However, when you try to access the cPanel console by using these methods, you can't connect.
+However, when you try to access the cPanel console using these methods, you are unable to connect.
 {: tsSymptoms}

 This problem can be caused by a few different issues.